 During the 16th-century, a suspected warlock was said to have been exorcised on the premises by Sir Lewis Bellenden, a chief Justice to the Abbotts of Holyrood.
-The initials of Bellenden were carved into the wall above the entrance to Old Toll Wynd Close.
+The man was reported to have expired after the tumultuous ordeal.
+The initials of Bellenden can be viewed outside, carved into the wall, above the entrance to Old Toll Wynd Close.

 In the middle of the 1600s, Oliver Cromwell’s army detained several Scottish enemies of the state within the structure.
 Fortunately, these incarcerated men were able to make their escape by fashioning bedclothes to make a rope and climbing out an upper window.

 Nearly a decade later, the cells would be filled with Covenanters, religious inmates who objected to the king being the Head of the Church.
 If they weren’t sent to Greyfriars, they were shipped off to the Caribbean to endure years of hard labor.
 In addition, they would be physically marked for their offense.
 Men would have an ear cut off and women would be branded on their faces.